rodnaph/singer/README.md

 # Singer, PHP Threading

 PHP provides lots of utilities, but calling them in an understandable way usually leads to a mess of code.
-Singer tried to clean this up by allowing 'threading' of results through functions/methods, giving you a readable chain of business logic.
+Singer tries to clean this up by allowing 'threading' of results through functions/methods, giving you a readable chain of business logic.

 ## Usage